choldgraf/choldgraf.github.io/_posts/2018-07-05-sphinx-copy-buttons.md

 date: 2018-07-05
 ---

+> **NOTE: This is now a sphinx extension!** Thanks to some friendly suggestions, I've written
+> this up as a super tiny sphinx extension.
+Check it out here: https://github.com/choldgraf/sphinx-copybutton

 [Sphinx](http://www.sphinx-doc.org/en/master/) is a fantastic way to build documentation for your Python package.
 On the Jupyter project, we use it for almost all of our repositories.